Skip to main content

 Description

-CVE-2026-5444 is a heap buffer overflow vulnerability in the Orthanc DICOM Server's PAM image parsing logic.
-The vulnerability arises when processing a crafted PAM image embedded in a DICOM file, where image dimensions are multiplied using 32-bit unsigned arithmetic.
-This can cause an integer overflow during buffer size calculation, leading to allocation of a smaller buffer than needed and subsequent buffer overflow during pixel processing.
-No CVSS score or official remediation details are currently available.
+A heap buffer overflow vulnerability exists in the PAM image parsing logic.
+When Orthanc processes a crafted PAM image embedded in a DICOM file, image dimensions are multiplied using 32-bit unsigned arithmetic.
+Specially chosen values can cause an integer overflow during buffer size calculation, resulting in the allocation of a small buffer followed by a much larger write operation during pixel processing.

 AI-Powered Analysis